JiajunMeng/jiajunmeng.github.io/_pages/about.md

 }
 </style>

 Welcome!
-My name is Jiajun Meng (孟嘉俊), and I am currently a second-year PhD student in the School of Economics and Management at Beihang University.
-My research investigates quantitative marketing and the marketing–operations interface, with a particular focus on online platforms and the application of AI in business.
-In addition, I am also interested in some topics in microeconomics and industrial organization, such as consumer search and behavioral economics.
-Methodologically, I employ analytical and game-theoretic modeling.
+My name is Jiajun Meng (孟嘉俊).
+I am a third-year Ph.D. student at the School of Economics and Management, Beihang University.
+My research lies at the intersection of quantitative marketing and operations, with a focus on online platforms and the application of AI in business.
+I am also interested in related topics in microeconomics and industrial organization, including consumer search and behavioral economics.
+Methodologically, I rely on analytical and game-theoretic modeling.

 # Publications